tSimpsonsWork/BudgetMunch/README.md

 # BudgetMunch
 An Application designed to help users budget select food choices in their immediate area.
+This backend uses spring to create a database interactive api using dependencies such as: Spring JPA & Spring Web

 ## **Table of Contents**